promptmule4real/chatbot_demo/README.md

 # Quick-Chat with Silicon Valley

-Experience the thrill of AI-powered conversations with characters from "Silicon Valley."
+Use the Promptmule cache-as-a-service free to chat characters from "Silicon Valley."
 This interactive chat tool uses advanced AI to simulate dialogues with your favorite personas, offering a unique blend of entertainment and nostalgia.

 ## Overview